TheIllusionistMirage/nodejs-recursive-scraper/README.md

 ## Tech used

 This scraper is written in Typescript and NodeJS.
 It uses a containerized MySQL database to store the results of the scraping process.
+It additionally uses the [workerpool](https://github.com/josdejong/workerpool) library that implements the thread pool pattern.
+This library is used to maintain a pool of five "scraper" workers.
+This ensures that at most five scraper actions are running at a given time and newer jobs get queued in the internal job queue of `workerpool` and wait for their turn to get processed.

 ## The strategy used for recursive scraping

 We start with the root URL `https://example.com`.
 We fetch the HTML code for the webpage and determine all hyperlinks (`<a href=...>` attributes).
 Then we check which of these hyperlinks are a part of `https://example.com` (let us call them "valid links") , e.g., `https://example.com/foo` is a valid path of `https://example.com` but `https://twitter.com` is not.
 Then we check if any of the valid links are not present in the database.
 If it is present, we simply increment its reference count by one, and then check if it has any new unique parameters.
 If it does, we append them to the record as well and update the database.
 The valid links which are not yet recorded in the database, we create new records for them, setting the reference count as one, and storing whatever parameters we found in these valid links.
 We repeat this process recurively repeat this for each valid link we found on a page.
 The base case is that if in a page we did not find any new unique valid links, i.e., valid links that are not already recorded in the database, and, if we did not find any currently recorded valid link with a new and unique parameter.
 If both these conditions are met, we don't scrape any valid links present in the page in question.

+Initiating a scraping action does not block the main event loop thread of NodeJS.
+This done by sideloading each scraping action in a child worker using `workerpool` and the main event loop thread is free to do other things.

 The source code (which can be found under `src`) is pretty self explanatory and there are four modules: